AnushikaNethsara/expense-tracker/README.md

 # Expense-Tracker Application

 This is a personal finance management app that allows users to track their expenses and income.

-Users can register, login, capture all their expenses and view their profile information.
+### Application Features
+1. Register
+2. Login
+3. Capture expenses
+4. Profile
+5. Photo Upload
+6. Report Genaration

 ## Usage